kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

   -  There are already e2e tests running that verify correctness of this feature - https://testgrid.k8s.io/presubmits-kubernetes-nonblocking#pull-kubernetes-e2e-gce-cos-alpha-features

+### GA

+- The feature has been extensively tested in CI and deployed with drivers in real world.
+For example - https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/charts/latest/azuredisk-csi-driver/templates/csi-azuredisk-controller.yaml#L166
+- The test grid already has tests for the feature.

 ### Upgrade / Downgrade Strategy

 Not Applicable